-With the recent weather events in Texas and surrounding areas, many of our customers have been left without power or heat for extended periods of time.
-These conditions have created hazardous environments in many ways, which can cause severe damage to fire pumps if not responded to properly.
+With the weather and freezing temperatures expected in central Texas and surrounding areas in the coming days, we want to prepare our customers in case of extended periods of time without power or heat.
+These conditions can create hazardous environments in many ways, which can cause severe damage to fire pumps if not responded to properly.

 Below are guidelines on how to mitigate the damage that can be caused to fire pumps by extended power outages.

 Pumps should be shut off and powered down, including diesel, electric, and jockey pumps.
 If left turned on during the extended power outage, when power is returned, there is a risk that the pressure lost in the system will fully engage the pumps, and ultimately destroy the pump controller.